Buy-One/REAPER-scripts/README.md

 Updating scripts which include USER SETTINGS, in order to retain them, first overwrite the entire USER SETTINGS section in the newer version of the script with the one from the old one and only then overwrite the actual file.

 **Since this repo isn't compatible with ReaPack, if you have a Gihub account you can subscribe to the repo under the *Watch* button to be able to receive updates.
 To only get updates regarding new scripts and newer versions, under *Custom* submenu of the *Watch* menu enable only options *Pull requests* and *Releases*.**

-**From now on scripts marked with META when executed allow exporting individual scripts included in the META package to the user specified directory.
-After export the scripts will have to be manually imported into the Action list.**

 </br>
 </br>